Sprecher called the "perfect" Cherry Cola with "an intoxicating cherry smell that came across as very natural" in blind taste test

 "I’ve never had a cherry cola more perfect than this.
 If you’re hooked on a different brand you should definitely make the effort to give it a try."

-The competion included brands such as Hank's, Virgil's, Cheerwine and Coca-Cola.
+The competition included brands such as Hank's, Virgil's, Cheerwine and Coca-Cola.
 The taste-tester was blindfolded and recorded observations via audio memo, before ranking each 1 through 12.

 Sprecher fire-brews Cherry Cola with local Door County juice and pure, Wisconsin honey.
 Every ounce of our Cherry Cola is handcrafted with love, flavor and a creamy mouthfeel.